gAndy50/AutoIt_Wrappers/README.md

 # AutoIt Wrappers
-Repository for AutoIt Wrappers
+Repository for AutoIt Wrappers.
+These are wrappers for AutoIt 3 and above.

 # Wrappers Wrapped
 * Currently wrapped SDL2.
 Version of SDL2 is 2.0.14
 * Wrapped Sigil 0.9.0
 * Wrapped GLFW 3
+* Wrapped SoLoud

 # ABOUT:

 These are a collection of wrappers for the AutoIt programming language.
 Note this uses version 3 of AutoIt.
-These are mainly a collection of wrappers for multimedia libraries such as SDL.
+These are mainly a collection of wrappers for multimedia libraries such as SDL and GFLW.

 # EXAMPLE: Basic usage of how to use the SDL2 wrapper.
 ```AutoIt